fwupd/fwupd/docs/hsi.md

 It would not make sense to have *have updates on the LVFS* as a requirement for a specific security level as this would mean offline the platform might be a higher level initially but as soon as it is brought online it is downgraded which would be really confusing to users.
 The *core* security level will not change at Operating System runtime, but the suffix may.

+**More information**
+Additional information about specific bugs and debugging steps are available on the [fwupd wiki](https://github.com/fwupd/fwupd/wiki/Host-security-ID-runtime-issues).

 <a id="hsi-level0"></a>

 ### [HSI:0 (Insecure State)](#hsi-level0)